waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Agent Development Log
 ### A. **TOP PRIORITY** - Agent Refinement
 *No new agents will be developed until these core agents are stable and reliable.*
-1.  **`pathfinding_agent_v2`:** Unreliable in Silph Co.
-Needs immediate logic overhaul to correctly handle complex layouts, impassable objects, and NPC line-of-sight.
+1.  **`pathfinding_agent_v2`:** Unreliable in Saffron City.
+Needs immediate logic overhaul to correctly handle complex layouts and trust game state reachability data.
 2.  **`wkg_manager_agent_v2`:** Unreliable.
 Fails to check for existing nodes/edges, causing errors.
 Needs a full logic overhaul to be usable.

 ### B. Active Agents (Reliable)